Sinha28Shivam/NODEJS_practice/README.md

 # NODEJS_practice

-This is a sample Node.js project using Express.js, Nodemon, Mongoose, and MongoDB.
+This is a sample NodeJS project using ExpressJS, and MongoDB.

 ## Technologies Used
 - Node.js (v22)
-- Express.js
-- Nodemon
-- Mongoose
+- Express (4.21.2)
 - MongoDB

 ## Setup Instructions